Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 For lunch

-Serve a larger portion and make it a main meal for a quick, easy, and healthy lunch by adding olives, chickpeas, and beans, and if you are vegetarian, you can even add some crumbled feta cheese.
+Serve a larger portion and make it a main meal for a quick, easy, and healthy lunch by adding olives, chickpeas, and beans.
+You can even add some crumbled feta cheese.

 Panzanella is excellent for a vegetarian lunch because it feels light, but it's fulfilling at the same time.